-In the late 1960's, individuals interested in the reforms of Vatican Council II began attending the 11:00am Mass celebrated by Fr.
+In the late 1960s, individuals interested in the reforms of the Second Vatican Council began attending the 11:00am Mass celebrated by Fr.
 Paul Hritz at St. Malachi.
 Over the next few years, they developed a community identity and petitioned the Doicese of Cleveland for parish status.
 In April 1975, the Community of St. Malachi became the first personal, non-territorial parish in the Diocese of Cleveland.

 In Oct.
 1990 St. Malachi's celebrated 125 years as its "community's cornerstone."
 In 1995 Fr.
 Anthony Schuerger served as pastor to the 1,200 families in the church's congregation.

 Ohio Historical Records Survey Project, Works Projects Admin.
 Parishes of the Catholic Church, Diocese of Cleveland (1942).

 St. Malachi Church of Cleveland, Ohio, 125th Anniversary, 1865-1990 (1990).